zmkfirmware/zmk/docs/docs/dev-guide-new-shield.md

 ### Encoders

-EC11 encoder support can be added to your board or shield by adding the appropriate lines to your board/shield's configuration (.conf), device tree (.dtsi), and overlay (.overlay) files.
+EC11 encoder support can be added to your board or shield by adding the appropriate lines to your board/shield's configuration (.conf), device tree (.dtsi), overlay (.overlay), and keymap (.keymap) files.

 <Tabs
 defaultValue="conf"